MicrosoftDocs/azure-devops-docs/docs/pipelines/test/set-up-continuous-testing-builds.md

 ## Set up app deployment for your build

-1. In VSTS or TFS, go to your project.
+1. In Azure Pipelines or TFS, go to your project.

 2. Go to your build pipeline and open it for editing.